-Each breed has an inherited trait, which is distinctive to them.
+Each breed has some dog inherited traits, which are distinctive to that breed.
 Some are naturally more outgoing, some more shy.
 Labradors, for example, tend to instinctively take to water since they were bred by hunters to retrieve fowl from a pond or lake.
 Border collies and Welsh corgis are natural herders.
 Scottish terriers, and their cousins, were bred to help keep farms free of badgers and other vermin.
-Rhodesian ridgebacks are natural lion hunters, though hopefully you don't have too many of those in your backyard.
+Rhodesian ridgebacks are natural lion hunters, though hopefully you don't have too many lions in your backyard.

 Some of the things dogs learn from you are not always good for them.
 If you're anxious when you take your dog to the vet, he will pick up on your anxiety and instinctively think he needs to worry as well.
 If your dog has a strong personality and learns he can get away with bad behavior, such as nipping, he will instinctively continue the behavior he's rewarded for, especially if it's genetically pre-conditioned.

 Different breeds also can inherit distinctive health concerns.
-West Highland’s, for example, are prone to skin allergies.
+West Highlands, for example, are prone to skin allergies.
 Schnauzers are prone to diabetes, especially when older.
 Boxer's tend to have thyroid issues.
-Large breeds such as German shepherd's are prone to hip dysplasia, and golden’s are susceptible to lymphoma.
+Large breeds such as German shepherd's are prone to hip dysplasia, and golden retrievers are susceptible to lymphoma.
 Research your breed for inherited health traits, and talk to your vet about watching for early warning signs or helpful tips.